premAI-io/Ayup/README.md

 # Development

-Ayup is a standard Go project and thus easy to build in most enviroments.
+Ayup is a standard Go project and thus easy to build in most environments.
 However Nix is used to provide the reference development and build environment.

 1. Install Nix with flakes/"experimental" features enabled (e.g. use https://github.com/DeterminateSystems/nix-installer)